-- 7.1 Student Recruitment shall collect and verify, as applicable, all students' records required for processing students' applications, as stipulated in the Graduate Admissions Policy. - 7.2 Student Recruitment uses an electronic reader to record each student's Emirates Identification number and retain electronic records of Emirates Identification numbers (EID) for all students in accordance with the United Arab Emirates, MoE Ministerial Decision No. (286) of 2018, Article (1) 1-A. - 7.3 Student Recruitment shall, once the student has a final status (e.g. Enrolled), deliver the complete set of the student's records to the Office of the Registrar. - 7.4 Office of the Registrar shall create an electronic copy of the student's records, upload it to SIS, and file the hard copy in the designated fireproof cabinets.
-After which, the Office of Student Affairs becomes the custodian of all students' records. - 7.5 The Office of Student Affairs shall maintain, update, store, archive, arrange for the retrieval of or disposal of students' records as stipulated in the Information Release Policy.

-7.6 The Office of Student Affairs ensures that all records of student course work, grades and changes to grades are maintained in the student records.
+- 7.1 Student Recruitment shall collect and verify, as applicable, all students' records required for processing students' applications, as stipulated in the Graduate Admissions Policy. - 7.2 Student Recruitment uses an electronic reader to record each student's Emirates Identification number and retain electronic records of Emirates Identification numbers (EID) for all students in accordance with the United Arab Emirates, MoE Ministerial Decision No. (286) of 2018, Article (1) 1-A. - 7.3 Student Recruitment shall, once the student has a final status (e.g. Enrolled), deliver the complete set of the student's records to the Office of the Registrar. - 7.3.1 Office of the Registrar shall complete a Student File Checklist for each file it receives from Student Recruitment to ensure that the correct set of documents is included. - 7.4 Office of the Registrar shall create an electronic copy of the student's records, upload it to SIS, and file the hard copy in the designated fireproof cabinets.
+After which, the Office of Student Affairs becomes the custodian of all students' records. - 7.5 The Office of Student Affairs shall maintain, update, store, archive, arrange for the retrieval of or disposal of students' records as stipulated in the Information Release Policy. - 7.6 The Office of Student Affairs ensures that all records of student course work, grades and changes to grades are maintained in the student records.